paddycarver/blog/_posts/2012-03-11-tales-from-high-school.md

 categories:
   - posts
 quote:
-  text: "True terror is to wake up one morning and discover that your high school class is running the country."
+  text: "&quot;True terror is to wake up one morning and discover that your high school class is running the country.&quot;"
   attr: "Kurt Vonnegut"
 summary: "A long and unnecessarily epic story that serves no real purpose.
 I just wanted to tell it.
 Also, it has Jedis."
 ---